jrldGerald/jrldGerald/README.md

 -  I’m a student and a programming enthusiast in the field of EEE
 -  I’m currently working very hard to learn most advanced languages such as MATLAB, C , C++ to work on embedded system effectively
 -  I’m looking to collaborate on some projects to improve my knowledge and expertise in these languages as well as in the field of EEE
--  You can reach me on email: jrld.aa1@gmail.com
+-  You can reach me on email: geraldananeacheampong@proton.me
 -  Fun fact: invention starts once everything is in order

 <!---